Insights Basics

 The most common property filters are the event property filters.

-Event property filters will exclude users who didn't perform the events with the given filter condition.
+Event property filters exclude users who didn't perform the events matching the given filter condition.

 Mitzu collects event properties for each event during the table indexing process.
 If tables in your data warehouse change, you must re-index the event tables to reflect the changes.